www-splitcells-net/net.splitcells.network/doc/objectives.md

    Logging all executed commands to the console is a way to start this.
 1. Let the user actively agree to changes that might cause problems.
    The user should thereby informed of possible problems that might occur.
-   In order to support automation an environment variable can be used in order to disable this query.
 ## Non Objectives
 1. This framework only provides a minimal set of administration scripts.
    Additional function should be provided by other projects that depend on this project